The Puppet Enterprise Support Lifecycle policy helps you choose the version of the product that best serves your organizational needs.

 This is followed by the Extended support period, during which critical bug fixes and security updates (CVSS scores of 9.0 and higher) will be provided, but no further improvements to features will be delivered.
 During this time Puppet support team can provide assistance to upgrade to newer LTS or Standard versions, as per the Support plans opted by customers.

 At the end of the Extended support period, versions enter the End of life (EOL) period where they are no longer eligible for regular security updates and bug fixes.
 Customers in the process of upgrading to the active Puppet Enterprise versions may contact our technical support team to get assistance with the upgrade process.

 Customers on the older inactive versions are strongly encouraged to plan adopting the newer releases to take full benefits of latest features Puppet has to offer.
 Puppet Enterprise versions 2015.2, 2015.3, 2016.1, 2016.2, 2016.4, 2016.5, 2017.1, 2017.2, and 2017.3 are past the extended support period and have entered the End of Life (EOL) phase as of December 2018.
 Versions 3.8 and older have been in EOL phase since December 2016.
 Please contact the technical support team for advice and assistance on moving from an inactive version to a current version of Puppet Enterprise.

-Puppet Inc’s open-source projects which are upstream of Puppet Enterprise (such as Puppet and Facter) track the maintenance and EOL dates for the PE release streams which depend on them.
-For example, the PE2018.1 LTS uses Puppet Agent 5.5, so the open source Puppet Agent 5.5 will receive bug fix and security updates until May 2020.
+Puppet Inc’s open source projects that are upstream of Puppet Enterprise, such as Puppet and Facter, adhere to the maintenance and EOL dates for the PE release streams that depend on them.
+For example, the PE 2018.1 LTS uses Puppet Agent 5.5, so the open source Puppet Agent 5.5 will receive bug fix and security updates until the PE EOL date of May 2020.
 For a full list of upstream components in PE releases, see the “Component Versions in Recent PE Releases” page on the docs site.